Skip to content

-No electricity is cheaper than that from renewable energy sources, and that includes solar power.
-Two experts explain to myHOMEBOOK what you need to consider when installing a solar system and why having a storage unit makes sense.
+No electricity is cheaper than that from renewable energies.
+And that includes solar power.
+What you need to consider with a solar system and why a storage unit makes sense are explained by two experts in a conversation with myHOMEBOOK.

-As heating with oil and gas becomes increasingly outdated, renewable energies are gaining prominence for homeowners.
-A classic example is the solar panel system on the roof, which can supply electricity to the household.
-Any unused electricity can be fed into the grid.
+In times when heating with oil and gas is increasingly becoming a thing of the past, renewable energies are coming to the forefront for homeowners.
+A classic among them is the solar system on the roof, which can supply your household with electricity.
+What you don’t use yourself can be fed into the grid.
 By the end of 2022, a total of 2.65 million photovoltaic systems (PV systems for short) were installed in Germany.
-However, there are several questions to answer beforehand.
+But there are some questions to answer beforehand.
 Is a PV system on my roof worth it?
-Do I need a battery storage system?
-What are the regulations? myHOMEBOOK consulted experts Carsten König from the German Solar Industry Association and Adrienne Gehre from the solar online provider Zolar.
+Do I need a power storage unit?
+What are the regulations? myHOMEBOOK asked the experts Carsten König from the German Solar Industry Association and Adrienne Gehre from the solar online provider Zolar.

 The First Step in Installing a Solar System